 - Identifying traffic congestion or hold-ups on the route

-- Compare travel times
+- Compare travel times and route distance

 - Monitoring key routes on the network